oracle/oracle-database-operator/README.md

 ## Make Oracle Database Kubernetes Native - An Overview

-Starting with release 19c, Oracle Database images have been supported in containers (Docker, Podman) for production use and Kubernetes deployment with Helm Charts.
 As part of Oracle's resolution to make Oracle Database Kubernetes-native (that is, observable and operable by Kubernetes), Oracle released _Oracle Database Operator for Kubernetes_ (`OraOperator`).
 OraOperator extends the Kubernetes API with custom resources and controllers for automating Oracle Database lifecycle management.

-In this release, `OraOperator` supports the following Oracle Database configurations and infrastructure:
+In this v0.2.0 release, `OraOperator` supports the following database configurations and infrastructure:

-* Oracle Autonomous Database on shared Oracle Cloud Infrastructure (OCI), also known as ADB-S
+* Oracle Autonomous Database on shared Oracle Cloud Infrastructure (OCI) (a.k.a.
+ADB-S)
-* Oracle Autonomous Database on dedicated Cloud infrastructure, also known as ADB-D
+* Oracle Autonomous Database on dedicated Cloud infrastructure (a.k.a.
+ADB-D)
-* Containerized Single Instance databases (SIDB) deployed in the Oracle Kubernetes Engine (OKE)
+* Containerized Single Instance databases (SIDB) deployed in the Oracle Kubernetes Engine (OKE) and any k8s where OraOperator is deployed
-* Containerized Sharded databases (SHARDED) deployed in OKE
+* Containerized Sharded databases (SHARDED) deployed in OKE and any k8s where OraOperator is deployed
-* Oracle On-Premises Databases
+* Oracle On-Premises Databases (CDB/PDBs, Exadata)
-* Oracle Database Cloud Service
+* Oracle Database Cloud Service (DBCS) (a.k.a.
+VMDB)
-* Oracle Autonomous Container Database (infrastructure)
+* Oracle Autonomous Container Database (infrastructure) the infrastructure for provisionning Autonomous Databases.

-Oracle will continue to expand OraOperator support for additional Oracle Database configurations.
+Oracle will continue to extent OraOperator  to support additional Oracle Database configurations.

 ## Features Summary